Mathematics Placement Examination

 |Math 2345 (Introduction to Statistics with Applications to Business)||Prerequisites: Code 4 or higher on math placement exam or a score of at least 610 on the SATM or a score of at least 26 on the ACTM or a grade of a C or better in MATH 1330 or MATH 1430|

-Courses for which the placement exam is advisory
+Courses and the placement exam

 Students may register for the following courses if they are TSI-compliant.
 That is, if they are deemed college-ready by the TSI office.
 (Students who are not TSI-compliant will be notified by the TSI office.)